apache/parquet-format/Encryption.md

 ### 4.1 AES_GCM_V1 encryption algorithm
 This Parquet algorithm encrypts all modules by the GCM cipher, without padding.
-The details of no-padding encryption are provided in the Appendix section.
+The AES GCM cipher must be implemented by a cryptographic provider according to the NIST SP 800-38D specification.

 Unique nonces are generated for each ciphertext.
 The nonce length is 12 bytes (96 bits).
 The NIST specification requires a “random field” to fill all 12 bytes and an arbitrary “free field” to be empty for this nonce length (section 8.2.2).
 Parquet uses the option 1 for RGB implementation - "The random field shall .. consist of an output string of r(i) bits from an approved RBG with a sufficient security strength".
-That is, a fresh random field must be generated for each nonce - as opposed to the option 2 in the same spec - "or the result of applying the r(i)–bit incrementing function to the random field of the preceding <nonce> for the given key"
+That is, a fresh random byte array must be generated for each nonce - as opposed to the option 2 in the same spec - "or the result of applying the r(i)–bit incrementing function to the random field of the preceding <nonce> for the given key"